The Gig Economy and Social Security: Designing Policy for a New

 portability across states and platforms.

-- e-Shram database serves as an administrative backbone to ensure
+- e-Shram database serves as an administrative

 Why Portability Matters

-Gig workers frequently switch platforms and
+workers frequently switch platforms and migrate across cities.
+Therefore, portable

-is essential to ensure uninterrupted access to:
+benefits gig economy architecture is essential to ensure uninterrupted

 - Accident and life insurance